le300/CAT_Annotation_Experiment_1/README.md

 * [ComicPages](ComicPages) - This folder contains all the comic pages that were annotated in the annotation experiments described in the paper.

-  * [Story1](Story1) - This folder contains all five comics pages for Story 1 as pdfs, as well as a the publication information.
+  * [Story1](ComicPages/Story1) - This folder contains all five comics pages of "The Cadmus Seed!" as pdfs.
+[Story1_Info.md](ComicPages/Story1/Story1_Info.md) provides the authorship and publication information.
+  *